named-data-ndnSIM/ndnSIM/docs/source/intro.rst

 Requirements
 -------------

-1. ndnSIM requires the latest version of NS-3 simulator (as of May 31st, 2012, development branch of NS-3).
+1. ndnSIM requires the customized version of NS-3 simulator (a number of patches required to make ndnSIM work with the latest development branch of NS-3).

-2. ndnSIM requires boost libraries:
+2. Boost libraries should be installed on the system:

    * For Ubuntu::